vero-nika-2828/yasmin-jas-photography/README.md

  * Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling
  * Am I Responsive  -To show the website image on a range of devices

+# Deployment & local development

+## Deployment
+The site is deployed using GitHub Pages - ------>link to the website<------

+To Deploy the site using Githu

+## Local Development

+### How to Fork

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, ----> add the link
+3. Click the Fork button in the top right corner

+### How to Clone

+1. Log in or (sign up) to Github
+2. Go to  the repository for this project, ----> add the link
+3. Click on the code button  which is located to the left from the green Gitpod button
+4. Select HTTPS
+5. Copy the link shown
+6. Open the terminal in your code editor
+7. Change the current working directory to the location you want to use for the cloned directory
+8. Type 'git clone' into the terminal
+9. Paste the link you copied in step 5
+10.Press enter

+Alternatively, you can click on Download ZIP